1byte2bytes/boonchuy.com/index.md

 ---

-## Welcome to Anneimation.com!
+## Welcome to Boonchuy.com!

-Welcome to my website, where I post all my art projects and ramblings to.
-Have a look around, and hopefully you enjoy my works.
+Welcome to my website, where I post all my tech projects and related ramblings to.